Fersephone/RockPaperScissors/README.md

 ## Overview

 This is a simple console-based Rock, Paper, Scissors game implemented in C#.
 If you don't have a friend to play with, this program acts as your virtual playmate.
+Winner is the one who takes 3 rounds

 ## How to Play